 Protecting Yourself from Online Dangers

 Like any addictive substance, pornography provides a quick fix of dopamine that, over time, can lead to the desire for more frequent and intense exposure.
-This can disrupt our everyday life, hinder our relationships, and even impact our mental health.
+This can disrupt everyday life, hinder emotional intimacy, and cause strain when it comes to porn in relationships.

 It also sets an unrealistic portrayal of relationships and intimacy in pornography.
 These depictions can warp our understanding of healthy relationships and set unreasonable expectations, leading to dissatisfaction and conflict in our personal lives.